Ziggeo/ziggeo-wordpress-plugin/readme.txt

 * Added initial support for the PHP SDK page once included.
 Preparing to add it in a way that does not stop anyone
 * Added logo for our addons listing
 * Made it easier to recognize the videos of different status per Natasha's recommendation
+* Fixed typo spotted by Natasha that cause your own hooks to not make much of a difference in the code output.
+Affecting those using `ziggeo_get_template_recorder_integrations` and `ziggeo_get_template_player_integrations` filters.

 == Changelog ==